metacurrency/ceptr-org/_projects/core.md

 Ceptr implements a [Grammatic Capacity](/whitepapers/grammatics) robust enough to be a "language" for expressing new forms of social organizations at scale.
 Other projects in the smart-contracts space ([Ethereum](https://www.ethereum.org/), etc.) have similar goals, however we believe that because our approach builds from a core DNA of social coherence it will yield fundamentally different results.

 The Ceptr-core sub-project weaves together the holochain distributed data engine and Pcubed semantic protocol engine in to a fabric that allows for the creation of the fractally composable computing units we call Receptors.
-This fabric follows the framework of Agent/Carrier/Signal/Protocol as described out in our [Grammatics whitepaper](/whitepapers/grammatics).
+This fabric follows the framework of Agent/Carrier/Signal/Protocol as described in our [Grammatics whitepaper](/whitepapers/grammatics).

 ## Why Build Ceptr?